James Hardie-Douglas

 The Polish community concentrated in the city of Harbin - the area for development was selected and plans for the city drawn by Eng.
 Adam Szydlowski - it was in his opinion the perfect place to reload goods due to the favourable location near the Sungari River.
 Earlier there was a village with the same name.
 According to one of the translations, Harbin in Manchurian means "a place of drying nets", which indicates that it was a fishing village.
 Currently, the city is one of the largest urban centres of Manchuria, a region in north-eastern China.

 I can find no evidence that there was a Polish embassy in China in 1910, but a building of the Association "Gospoda Polska" at Glucha Street in Harbin was built with the contributions of the Polish community as a company with shares in the years 1912-1914.
 It housed a theatre stage, a primary school, clubs and associations, and in the years 1920-1936 it housed the consulate of the Second Republic of Poland on the top floor.
-The picture from 1932 shows members of the Polish Youth Association.
+A picture from 1932 shows members of the Polish Youth Association.

 Sources